Drasungor/distcom/README.md

 ones from the config file, so the variable `program_distributor_url` from the docker compose file should never be set if the user wants to use the value from dev.json, or set the value of `.env`'s `PROGRAM_DISTRIBUTOR_URL` with the alternative server connection url.

+### Aditional information

+- Usable commands can be accessed by typing `help` and `<command> -h`

+- When a program is uploaded, a folder with its id as a name will be created inside the `programs_data` directory.

+- When a program input group is uploaded, a folder with its id as a name will be created inside the `programs_data` directory, inside the directory named by program's id.
+The uploaded input group csv file will be stored inside that folder, and the result of the execution when it is properly verified.

+- The outputs of all the uploaded programs must be serializable via `serde_json`.

+- All methods folders, input files and input folders to be uploaded must be inserted in the `uploads` folder.
+The input files can be uploaded in batches if stored inside a folder, and must always be single column csv files.